 Jingle pillow and a blanket ladder in the corner of the bedroom

-By the way, while red and green are traditional Christmas colors to decorate with, don’t feel like you have to embrace them.
+By the way, while red and green are traditional colors to decorate with, don’t feel like you have to embrace them.

 In fact, more often than not, I don’t decorate with red at Christmas.